flodlan/Lab-Wiki/documents/technical-help/hpc-cluster/using-hpc-cluster.md

 You can visit this [page](https://hpc.dccn.nl/docs/cluster_howto/compute_torque.html#specifying-resource-requirement) to get more information on how to specify your resource requirements.

+{: .note }
-_Note_: for some analyses, you might have very specific requirements on properties of the HPC cluster you want to access (e.g., you want to use cuda, gpus, etc.). **You can specify these in your resource requirements when submitting a job**.
+> For some analyses, you might have very specific requirements on properties of the HPC cluster you want to access (e.g., you want to use cuda, gpus, etc.). **You can specify these in your resource requirements when submitting a job**.
 The HPC wiki link above contains more information on the different requirements you can select.

 It might be hard to estimate how many resources you require for a specific job.
 To make accurate estimations you can:
 -	Ask other more experienced colleagues